A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 the premises.
 While waiting for the tea-

-on the sofa she placed her hot cuppa
+on the sofa, and she placed her hot cuppa

 on the mantle above the cold fire.